Smilow 310, Undercounter Fridge

 |

-*All samples should be delivered to to the drop-off sites listed above before 1:00PM
+*All samples should be delivered to the drop-off sites listed above before 1:00PM

 Please acknowledge the Genotyping Core Laboratory in all publications and grant applications if you are using equipment, technologies, expertise, or data generated at the lab.
 Authorship should be considered when lab members are significantly involved in developing the experimental design or contribute to the publication content by advancing it to publishable form.
 Please send us a PDF file of your publications, and let us know if a grant is awarded.
 This enables us to demonstrate our involvement in the research of a large number of laboratories at NYU Langone, aiding the procurement of future equipment for our lab.